 What will all this cost?

-Effective June 1, 2021, my rate will be adjusting to $20 per hour.
+Effective May 1, 2021, my new client rate will be $40 per hour.
 Garments require a minimum of 3 hours of editing time; intricate construction, size-specific stitch patterns, garment scaling, or other complexities will require additional time.
 Similarly, custom schematics will vary in time investment, starting at 2 hours billable time.
 Accessories average 1-3 hours, potentially more for a multi-faceted design.
 Every project will be unique, but I will be as precise as possible in my estimates and communication.

 How do I contact you?